Skip to main content

 How pots work

-Before the first round, all participants are divided into pots based on ranking, seeding, or any criteria the organizer chooses.
+Before the tournament starts, all participants are divided into pots based on ranking, seeding, or any criteria the organizer chooses.
 In the Champions League, pots are based on UEFA club coefficients — the strongest clubs go into Pot 1, the next tier into Pot 2, and so on.

-If you are running a small event (8-12 teams) where seeding is less critical, standard Swiss works perfectly.
-But for larger events — 16, 24, or 36 teams — pots give you a more controlled opening round without sacrificing the fairness of Swiss pairing in later rounds.
+If you are running a small event (8-12 participants) where seeding is less critical, Classic Swiss works perfectly.
+For larger events with clear skill tiers — 16, 24, or 36 participants — Swiss with Pots gives you a balanced, pre-determined schedule that everyone can plan around.

 Setting it up in Score7